valeriofarias/learn-bdd-playing-dice-book/text/en/01_Dice_Class/09_refactory.markdown

 ## Generate random number and refactory

 Now I have to generate random numbers and also have to refactory the first requirement that limit the numbers 1 to 6.
-This requirement must be tested with a variery of numbers instead of only one how it's right now.
+This requirement must be tested with a variety of numbers instead of only one how it's right now.
 To play a little bit with ruby, I'll modify also the require code to simplify the number of lines.

 	class Dice
 		def play